 - Mail and Fax

-- Maintain a limited number of employees to collect (3 or less) and account for the mail and fax receipt requests that include cardholder information.
+- If mail/fax are necessary for business operations, maintain a limited number of employees to collect (3 or less) and account for the mail and fax receipt requests that include cardholder information.
 These receipts should be processed in a limited access area.
 The fax machine should also be in a secured limited access area.
 Maintain an audit trail log which will identify each transaction, the total quantity of transactions and other cardholder appropriate information.
 Appropriate information includes cardholder name, address, telephone number, transaction amount, transaction date, transaction purpose, and the last four digits of the credit card number (blacken the first 12 digits) Retention of documents should be limited to one year or 12 months.
 Hard copy forms of each transaction should be stored in a secured location with limited access.